 Scaffold Accident Lawyer in New York City

 Each year numerous scaffold accidents take place in New York involving construction workers or passersby and resulting in injury or death.

-The scaffold accident lawyers at Gair, Gair, Conason, Rubinowitz, Bloom, Hershenhorn, Steigman & Mackauf have years of experience representing construction workers who have suffered injury or death in New York Scaffold Accidents.
+The scaffold accident lawyers at Gair, Gair, Conason, Rubinowitz, Bloom, Hershenhorn, Steigman & Mackauf have years of experience representing workers who have suffered injury or death in New York construction accidents, specifically ones involving scaffolding .
 Some of the recent cases include

 - 16 million for an asbestos handler who fell from a scaffold while demolishing a Pepsi Plant in Long Islands.

 - $6.25 million verdict for a worker who fracture his pelvis and his left.elbow after falling from a rope scaffold that wasn't properly secured.

 - $5.8 million for a construction worker who fell from a scaffold after it was struck by a Hi-Lo.

 - $2.95 million for the estate of a single woman who died after a scaffold fell on her.